Course Definitions and Format

 Study Abroad, 1-15

 Pre-arranged study at accredited foreign institutions or in approved study abroad programs.
-Prereq: Sophomore standing and prior approval by major department.
-Graded 'P' or 'F' or 'S' or 'U'.
+Prerequisite: Sophomore standing and prior approval by major department.
+Graded 'P' or 'F' (undergraduate) or 'S' or 'U' (graduate).

 (Prefix) 193, 293, 393, 493